 Finally, we made our way to Dick's Sporting Goods Park, where we had a quick tailgating dinner of ham and roast beef sandwiches and then headed inside to find our seats.
 Across the stadium from us was a big and loud RSL crowd - they were even louder than the Rapids fans - and around us we had a few quieter, yet still die-hard Real folks to cheer with.

-but he had some super sweet hair that I just
+This guy was a few sections away from us, but he had some super sweet hair that I just couldn't resist photographing. |

 We hoped maybe the home-team losing streak of our weekend would continue, but it turns out that the losing streak was for the teams we were cheering for instead.
 The Rapids won 1-0.
 But we still had a great time with fun people in a new place.